boussou/dolphin-split-view-the-right-way/README.md

+> Update: Deprecated, this has finally been accepted by the KDE dev team and now is part of mainstream binary executable.

 # Dolphin split view : The right way

 KDE Plasma's File Manager, **Dolphin**, patched for having normal behavior of the F3 key (the split view): The F3 key closes the opposite pane in split view instead of the focused.

-> Updated: Deprecated, this has finally been accepted by the KDE dev team and now is part of mainstream binary.

 With this patch:
 When you close the split view hitting F3 a second time, it is the opposite pane that disappears, <u>not the focused view</u> (which is the default behavior in Dolphin, as opposite to every other Window Manager).